Asyut Governorate: Population

 According to 2024 estimates, the majority of residents in the governorate live in rural areas, with an urbanization rate of only 26.5%.
 Out of an estimated 5,169,423 people residing in the governorate, 3,799,525 live in rural areas, as opposed to only 1,369,898 in urban areas.

 Demographics

 Asyut has a population of over 4 million people, with a significant Coptic presence.
 Muslims and Christians have lived together in Asyut and at times there have been clashes.
 In July 2013, a large number of Christians took to the streets to protest Muslim extremism in Asyut.

-Whether Christian or Muslim, Asyut is home to a very conservative society and in October, 2016 Upper Egypt's first beauty pageant, which was to be held in Asyut, had to be canceled due to death threats and security issues.